 1. Consider market research challenges

-What do you do when you’re out of creative ideas and need to come up with new content ASAP?
+What do you do when you’re out of ideas and need to develop new content ASAP?

-What I’ve noticed is that many tend to “default” to what they think an audience wants (or convince themselves they know without doing ANY research.)
+I’ve noticed that many tend to “default” to what they think an audience wants (or convince themselves they know without doing ANY research.)

 Yeah, right at the beginning, “research” seems pointless because you have a hard time knowing what should be your focal points (KPIs).

-The trick is to pick 2-3 KPIs and then review them again in a month, three months, etc. When you start tracking specific metrics over time, you’ll notice shifts and trends.
+The trick is to pick 2-3 KPIs and then review them again in a month, three months, etc. Then, when you start tracking specific metrics over time, you’ll notice shifts and trends.

-Note the shifts, see what caused them (good or bad), and either slightly adjust, nix or repeat to see if your finding was right.
+Note the shifts, see what caused them (good or bad), and either slightly adjust, nix or repeat to see if your findings are correct.
 P.S.
-You’ll be surprised at how tracking and testing evolve as you move forward.
+You’ll be surprised at how your tracking and testing skills evolve.

 The takeaway: never assume what an audience wants!
 Research and test, instead.
 Here’s an excellent place to start when it comes to conversion rate optimization.

-2. Consider if you have enough creative social media content to share
+2. Do you have enough social media content to share?

 How do you know when you have enough material to share on social media?
 (HINT: by utilizing content calendars and other social media strategies)